Sydenham, London: Local area

 In the area where West Hill (later renamed Westwood Hill) and Crystal Palace Park Road raise in elevation and eventually meet, many fine villas were built in the latter half of the nineteenth century.
 Designed in revival architectural styles, fashionable at the time, most of the properties were three or four stories high and large enough to attract more affluent residents.
 UK Census records suggest that many employed one or more live-in domestic staff.
 One of the more unusual residential streets, due to its circular arrangement is Charleville Circus, subject of an in-depth One-place study.
 Upper Sydenham is also the location of the Sydenham Park allotments, the Sydenham electricity sub station which had a major fire in 2008 and the Sydenham Hill estate.

 Lower Sydenham & Bell Green is the location of the Sydenham Community Library, formerly run and funded by the local council.
 Alongside to the library is Home Park and the Home Park estate.
 The Bridge Leisure Centre is located on Kangley Bridge Road, near to railway station and an industrial estate home to Clarkes coach company, many other businesses and the Beckenham and Sydenham Cricket Ground.
-Bell Green retail park houses the Sydenham Gas Works and a large Sainsbury's superstore, formally part of the Savacentre brand.
-Other retailers include B&Q, Currys PC World, Next (with Costa Coffee), Aldi and McDonald's among others.
+Bell Green retail park houses the Sydenham Gas Works and a large Sainsbury's superstore.
 The section of Kangley Bridge Road that runs south of Lower Sydenham Station is in the London Borough of Bromley and provides land for local employment.